moneycle/moneycle.github.io/_posts/2015-02-28-a-penny-saved-is-four-dollars-earned.markdown

 And let's say you're in the 15% federal bracket, 5% state and 5% sales tax.
 It's pretty easy to get to 25% combined taxes even at lower tax brackets.

-When accounting for taxes, instead of saving $300 now to spend $1 later, we would have to save $400 with an assumed 25% total tax rate.
-So, if you start with $400, and subtract 25%, or $100 for taxes, then you arrive at the $300 needed to sustain
+With this 25% tax rate, instead of saving $300 now to spend $1 later, we would have to save $400.
-$1 in monthly spending.
+So, if you start with $400, and subtract 25%, or $100 for taxes, then you arrive at the $300 needed to sustain $1 in monthly spending.

 In equation form, you need to save `$300/(1-tax_rate)` to sustain a dollar of monthly expenses.
 For example, if you're combined tax rate is 40%, then the